Monday – Saturday: 24 Hours

 Sprinkler Irrigation System Repair Tips

-Lawnmowers and weed-whackers are notorious for damaging sprinkler heads effecting the entire irrigation system.
+Lawnmowers and weed-whackers are notorious for damaging sprinkler heads affecting the entire irrigation system.
 Broken sprinkler systems, sprinkler heads & sprinkler valves can increase your water bills due to the wastage that occurs.
 It will also result in dry areas in the landscape and wet areas closer to the leak.
 This can lead to weeds and lawn diseases over time.
-Regular sprinkler inspections by our experts in the Reno & Sparks area can help prevent most of these problems and save money.
+Regular sprinkler inspections by our experts in the Carson, Reno, & Sparks area can help prevent most of these problems and save money.

 You can avoid expensive repairs by implementing an effective routine maintenance schedule for your irrigation system.
 Broken pipes, leaks, and clogs can cause the irrigation system to lose pressure over time.